Skip to main content

 • The frequency of interaction between the persons involved in the relationship.

-• Stalking: The term ‘‘stalking’’ means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: a) Fear for his or her safety or the safety of others; or b) Suffer substantial emotional distress.
+• Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others; or suffer substantial emotional distress.

 • Sexual Assault: (See definition under Criminal Offenses.)